Best 9 MDM Solutions For macOS (2026)

 Cautions

-• Some customer reviews highlight that MFA prompts on bulk device actions create friction during large scale administration.
+• Reviews flag MFA prompts on bulk device actions create friction during large-scale admin

-• According to customer feedback, MacOS and Windows management features lag behind mobile platform capabilities.
+• Customers note macOS management features lag behind mobile platform capabilities

 6.

-Pre built compliance templates for CIS and FedRAMP toggle on with a click and auto remediate issues even when devices are offline.
-We saw over 150 macOS security controls ready out of the box, with custom scripting available when you need it.
+The Auto Apps library pre-packages, hosts, and automatically patches over 150 applications with customizable enforcement rules.
+That eliminates the app packaging overhead that slows down most MDM deployments.
+Custom apps and App Store apps deploy alongside blocked app lists across your entire fleet.
+Pre-built compliance templates for CIS and FedRAMP toggle on with a click and auto-remediate issues even when devices are offline.
+We found over 150 macOS security controls ready out of the box, with custom scripting available when you need it.
 The Passport feature lets users log in with their SSO credentials through a native Mac experience.

 We think Iru is a strong fit if your fleet is exclusively Apple and you want fast deployment with minimal ongoing management overhead.
-The automation depth around patching and compliance is hard to match.
-If you need granular control at the level of some competitors, evaluate that trade-off carefully.
+The automation depth around patching and compliance is hard to match at this level of usability.
+If you need more granular control than the blueprint-driven approach provides, evaluate that trade-off carefully.

 Strengths